-SOIL PREPARATION, TOPSOILING AND SOIL AMENDMENTS (B-4-2) A. Soil Preparation 1.
-Temporary bilization b.
-Apply fertilizer and lime as prescribed on the plans.
+SOIL PREPARATION, TOPSOILING AND SOIL AMENDMENTS (B-4-2)

+A. Soil Preparation

 a.
 Seedbed preparation consists of loosening soil to a depth of 3 to 5 inches by means of suitable agricultural or construction equipment, such as disc harrows or chisel plows or rippers mounted on construction equipment.
 After the soil is loosened, it must not be rolled or dragged smooth but left in the roughened condition.
 Slopes 3:1 or flatter are to be tracked with ridges running parallel to the contour of the slope.